 “I have my grandma’s feet” were her last words, slurred from the drowsiness.

-A summer sunset… running… veins forming on her tender legs at twenty-nine.
+A summer sunset… running… veins forming on her tender legs.

 A summer breeze… lounging… there’s sand all over the dash.